pierrepo/PBxplore/README.md

 # Requirements

-PBxplore requires at least Python 2.6, the [NumPy](http://numpy.scipy.org/ "NumPy") Python library and R.
+PBxplore requires at least Python 2.6, the [NumPy](http://numpy.scipy.org/ "NumPy") Python library, the R software and optionnaly the MDAnalysis Python library.

 # Documentation